tinkerhub/veena/README.md

-# veena
-Virtual Event Engagement and Networking Anchor
+# V.E.E.N.A (Virtual Event Engagement and Networking Anchor)

 ## What is this ?